vifm − vi file manager

 make size of two views equal.

-This keys apply to all submodes of the command line mode: command, prompt and search.
+These keys are available in all submodes of the command line mode: command, search, prompt and filtering.

 Esc, Ctrl-C